 Whilst educational achievement and securing the first job are our priorities, we believe that personal development is just as important.
 So, our young people also have opportunities to discover themselves as well as new horizons, through inspirational meetings, language courses and so on.

 Our approach combines collective support, personal coaching, material and financial support and networking.

 The young people we support have lots of occasions to share their talents and experience.
 We also make them aware of the importance of creating and developing their own networks.

 The youngsters we support often have only a very limited number of contacts to help them achieve their ambitions.
 The Boost community on the other hand comprises a network of hundreds of people in different sectors and cities upon whom they can call, including once they become Boost alumni.

-Since it was launched in 2011, over 400 young people have already been part of the Boost program in Brussels, Antwerp, Liege and Verviers.
+Since it was launched in 2011, over 700 young people have already been part of the Boost program in Brussels, Antwerp, Liege, Verviers, Mons, La Louvière, Ghent and Ostend.
 Our vision for the future is even more ambitious.
 In the coming years, we aim to continue to improve our program and fully capitalise on growth.

 Our ambition is both to continually improve our approach whilst also supporting an ever growing number of youngsters in several cities.

 Our objective is to go beyond 1,000 participants in the next few years!
 In 2018, the average rate of success of our Boosters had reached 93% in secondary education and 74% in higher education.